han2blaw/Cortus-Chain/README.md

-# Cortex-Chain
+# Cortus-Chain
-Cortex Chain is a blockchain project built on the Canopy Network.
+Cortus Chain is a blockchain project built on the Canopy Network.
 It focuses on recording participation and activity on-chain to support transparent coordination across applications.